fschur/DDQN-with-PyTorch-for-OpenAI-Gym/README.md

 # DDQN with PyTorch for OpenAI Gym
 Implementation of Double DQN reinforcement learning for OpenAI Gym environments with discrete action spaces.
+Performance is defined as the sample efficiency of the algorithm i.e how good is the average reward after using x episodes of interaction in the environment.
 The related paper can be found here: [Hasselt, 2010](https://papers.nips.cc/paper/3964-double-q-learning)

 ## Double DQN